 Mobility means the healthy, pain-free movement of a joint through its full range of motion.
 While it's essential for everyday movement, optimal mobility also improves your workouts.

-For example, you need hip, knee and ankle mobility to break parallel in your back squat and shoulder and thoracic spine mobility to "get your head through the window" at the top of an push press.
+For example, you need hip, knee and ankle mobility to break parallel in your back squat and shoulder and thoracic spine mobility to "get your head through the window" at the top of a push press.

 "Sub-par mobility often results in compensation," McCall says.
-In the case of both the squat and push press, that means undue stress on the lower back and spine.
+In the case of both the squat and push press, that means undue stress on your lower back and spine.
 Long term, he says, poor mobility will lead to overuse injuries like shoulder or wrist impingement.

 7. Skimping on Sleep